Prince Harry & His Father, Charles, Look Like Twins In Throwback Footage

 — The Royal Family (@RoyalFamily) November 14, 2018

 The Clarence House Instagram account represents Prince Charles and Camilla, The Duchess of Cornwall.
-According to ET, the royal couple released breathtaking portraits of the two in the Clarence Garden House, along with Prince William, Kate Middleton, Prince Harry, Meghan Markle, and Charles’ grandchildren, 5-year-old Prince George, three-year-old Princess Charlotte and 6-month-old Prince Louis.
+According to ET, the royal couple released breathtaking portraits of the two in the Clarence Garden House.
+In the portraits, the pair are joined by Prince William, Kate Middleton, Prince Harry, Meghan Markle, and Charles’ grandchildren — 5-year-old Prince George, three-year-old Princess Charlotte and 6-month-old Prince Louis.